prasannavl/icomponent/packages/icomponent/README.md

 # icomponent

-A renderer-agnostic ultralight weight `CustomElement` for the modern web, that provides Component semantics with the highest possible performance, highest possible flexibility, lowest possible cognitive and abstractive overhead, depending only on the web-component standard with <1KB size (more like 800 bytes gzipped, really).
+A *zero overhead*, **render-agnostic** `CustomElement` for the modern web, that provides Component semantics with the highest possible flexibility, lowest possible cognitive overhead being 100% web standards compliant at **<1KB** size (more like 800 bytes gzipped, really).

+Let's you use the DOM as framework or bring your framework, use the DOM as renderer or bring your renderer, and let them all talk to each other nicely.

 ## Installation